4 Layer PCB Stackup Has Never Been Simpler with Altium Designer

 Altium Designer allows the definition of multiple stacks for rigid-flex designs.
 An overall master layer stack defines the total set of available layers for the design.
 You can define any number of sub-stacks from the available master stack layers.
 Using the Advanced Mode, Rigid-flex PCBs fabricate as a single entity within Altium Designer.
 Layer Stack Manager allows design teams to carefully define the horizontal (X-Y) direction when establishing the overall shape of the rigid-flex board.
 In the same way, design teams define the board structure in the vertical (Z) direction and all the layers needed for a functional design.

-Because rigid-flex multilayer boards have different stackup requirements, design teams must define multiple layer stacks along with the rigid and flexible zones of the PCB.
+Because rigid-flex multilayer boards have different 4 layer PCB stackup requirements, design teams must define multiple layer stacks along with the rigid and flexible zones of the Printed Circuit Board.
 Each zone or board region associates with a specific layer stack.
 This approach allows your design team to suppress EMI and crosstalk between layers and to establish the correct routing between layers.
 From there, your team uses Altium Designer to generate the output fabrication and documentation files for the rigid-flex design.

 Altium Designer is working endlessly to ensure your rigid-flex designs are supported